izabela9/holbertonschool-zero_day/README.md

 git checkout
 git pull
 ```
-We used <git branch Name> to create a branch which is a version of your repository, or in other words, an independent line of development.
+We used **git branch Name** to create a branch which is a version of your repository, or in other words, an independent line of development.
 A repository can contain multiple branches, which means there are multiple versions of the repository.
-We used <git brach> to see in which branch are we in.
+We used **git branch** to see in which branch are we in.
-We used <git checkout new_branch> to switch branches.
+We used **git checkout new_branch** to switch branches.
-We used <git pull> command to fetch and download content from the remote repository and immediately update the local repository to match that content.
+We used **git pull** command to fetch and download content from the remote repository and immediately update the local repository to match that content.